agarciadom/pentaho-artifactCatalog/README.md

 5. Copy `config.yaml.template` to `config.yaml` and customise it: specify the JNDI name of the JDBC data source in `jndi`, check the URL components for the Pentaho REST API and fine-tune the regular expressions for including and excluding artifacts for the admin-only section and resource forms.  `cfrUploadDirectory` should be set to the absolute path to the directory where CFR stores its uploads: this usually should be the `.cfr` subfolder of your `pentaho-solutions/system` directory.

    If you want to use a separate web server to host your images, instead of CFR, you will need to customize `imagesDirectory` and `imagesBaseURL`.
 These should be set to the absolute path and base URL of the directory from which you will serve the static images.  `cfrGrantRead` should be set to `false` in this scenario.
+Make sure that the user running Pentaho has write rights on `imagesDirectory`.

    If you need to change your `baseURI`, make sure that you set `myself.apiPrefix` to the same value in `static/custom/js/artifactCatalog.js`!